Creating a Shared Culture of Respect

 In April, Provost Drell also shared the news that Stanford and the Office for Civil Rights of the U.S. Department of Education reached a resolution agreement regarding Title IX compliance at the university.

-Stanford offers a variety of resources and services to students, staff and faculty who are concerned about sexual harassment and other forms of misconduct.
+Stanford offers a variety of resources, services and reporting options to students, staff and faculty who are concerned about sexual harassment and other forms of misconduct.

 Share Your Feedback